-What does responsible parenthood, Love, Mercy, and Life have to to with Natural Family Planning?
+What does Responsible Parenthood, Love, Mercy, and Life have to do with Natural Family Planning?

 Married love is the mostdeeply personal union found among men and women (see Catechism of the Catholic Church [CCC], no. 1643).
 Married love "involves a totality, in which all the elements of the person enter—appeal of the body and instinct, power of feeling and affectivity, aspiration of the spirit and of the will" (Familiaris consortio [FC], no. 13).
 The marital union calls husband and wife to become one flesh, one heart and one soul (see FC, no. 13).
 It therefore "demands indissolubility and faithfulness in … mutual giving; and it is open to fertility" (FC, no. 13).

 Married love is "caught up into divine love" which enriches the couple's relationship with grace (GS, no. 48).
 Marriage is for the good of husband and wife, the creation of new people, and the forming of the family.
 It therefore is good for society.
 Marriage bestows a unique dignity on husband and wife that contributes to their mutual salvation (see Gaudium et spes [GS], no. 48).
 Marriage is a vocation, a real calling from God to form a communion of persons, the one-flesh union spoken of in Genesis and reaffirmed by Jesus (see Gen 2:24; see also Matt 19:6).
 In fact, the Church teaches that when they marry, husband and wife receive a "kind of consecration in the duties and dignity of their state" (GS, no. 48).
 In other words, God prepares spouses to faithfully live their sacred union and become parents who will love and nurture their children.

 What does NFP have to do with married love?